antcsny/Data-collection-app-V2/README.md

 ### Gripper commands

-Command the gripper of the selected robot : open or close
+Command the gripper of the selected robot : open or close.
+This section is enabled when one robot is connected, and will do nothing if the selected robot is not connected

 ### Collected data plot

-Accessible without robot connection, this section plots data by selecting a excel file and hitting corresponding buttons
+Accessible without robot connection, this section plots data.
+First, a excel file containing data has to be selected with the Browse button, then OPEN.
+Variables available on robot axes will be shown as checkboxes in the frame 'varriables to plot' to give the user the choice to plot a unique variable.
+As variables provide data on each axis, each one of them can be disabled by unchecking the checkboxes 'Axis to plot'.

 ## Program Structure